NilankanBetal/NilankanBetal/README.md

 ***👦 About Me:***
 - 👨‍💻 Wanna be an Software Enginner.
 - 🌱 I’m currently learning Web Development and doing coursework.
+- 💞️ I’m looking to collaborate on impactful & interesting projects.
 - 🤔 Innovative thinker, I love this!
 - 📖 Curious learner, Tech geek.
 - 🏠 Living in Howrah, West Bengal, India.